 3) Effects not working?

 Make sure that the Master effect knob is up to about 90% level, and that the individual effect knob is up at least 50%.
 There should be labels on the desk that show where these are.
-Make sure that the
+Make sure that you're turning it up on the correct channel.

 4) Not loud enough?

 Any other problems?
-Please message us in the office, and we will be happy to help you out.
+Please let us know in the office, and we will be happy to help you out.

 Many thanks! :-)